Lege19/newc/README.md

 Rust attributes normally use `#[attribute]` before the 'item' (these are almost always declarations of some kind, e.g. structs, functions, function parameters) they refer to.
 However `#![attribute]` is also supported, and instead refers to the item that the attribute is declared within.
 This is fine, but I find this syntax a little weird.
-It isn't similar to anything else in Rust.
-Crust will use `.attribute(args)` *after* the item in question.
+It isn't similar to anything else in Rust. newc will use `.attribute(args)` *after* the item in question.
 I am aware that this syntax is a little weird too when applied to function parameters: `fn foo(bar: Baz.attribute(args))`, because it looks like the attribute applies to the datatype.
-So instead, Crust will use `fn foo(bar.attribute(args): Baz)` for attributes on function parameters.
+So instead, newc will use `fn foo(bar.attribute(args): Baz)` for attributes on function parameters.
 This syntax also frees up `#` to be used elsewhere.

 ### Macros vs Preprocessor

 C achieves a level of compile time scripting with it's preprocessor.
 The preprocessor tends to get used in one of two ways:

 - To make header files less bad
 - As a poor substitute for various features that C simply doesn't have (e.g. generics)

-Since neither of these problems will apply to Crust, there will be no preprocessor.
+Since neither of these problems will apply to newc, there will be no preprocessor.

 Instead of a preprocessor, Rust has macros, which are a very powerful to way extend the functionality of Rust, they are split into two categories: 'declarative macros' and 'procedural macros'.